 Picture of my grandfather (Paul E. Chappell) taken during the early 1920s.
 Because his parents were absent, he was raised by his grandparents, two former slaves named Wyatt and Francis Chappell who were born in 1835 and 1842 respectively.
 Working for decades as a barber during the pre-civil rights era (he died in 1957), my grandfather struggled so that his descendants could have more opportunities in life, and I feel obligated to repay this debt by working for peace and justice.

 To learn how waging peace can improve our personal lives, communities, and the world, a useful place to start is books.
 To build a foundation for waging peace, which is vital to peace leadership, I am writing the Road to Peace book series.
 This is a seven-book series about waging peace, ending war, the art of living, and what it means to be human.
 This book series is a resource for anyone who wants to understand how positive change happens on both the global and personal levels.
 The books can be read in any order, and each book journeys deeper to reveal the solutions to our human problems and unlock the secrets of our humanity.

-In addition to learning about the power of waging peace through books, you can also attend the workshops I offer, which teach the powerful form of leadership that is needed to promote peace and justice in communities, countries, and the world.
-I offer this training in communities around the country (and internationally).
+In addition to learning about the power of waging peace through books, you can also attend the workshops we offer through the Peace Literacy Institute, which teach the powerful form of leadership that is needed to promote peace and justice in communities, countries, and the world.
+I offer this training in communities around the country and internationally.